Combinatorics of $\phi$-deformed stuffle Hopf algebras: Introduction

-the empty word being the neutral of this new product.\\ We give a lot of classical combinatorial applications \tcr{(as shuffle, stuffles and Hurwitz polzetas), TODO r\'ef\'erences}.
+the empty word being the neutral of this new product.\\ We then provide some classical combinatorial applications.
 In most cases, the law $\phi$ is dual\footnote{That is to say comes by dualization of a comultiplication.} and under some growth conditions the obtained algebra is an enveloping algebra.

-In the second section, is a version of the CQMM without PBW.
-We are obliged to redo the CQMM theorem without supposing any basis because we aim at ``varying the scalars'' in forthcoming papers (germs of functions, arithmetic functions, etc.) and, in order to do this at ease, we must cope safely with cases where torsion may appear (and then, one cannot have any basis).
+In the second section, there is a version of the Cartier-Quillen-Milnor and Moore \footnote{CQMM in the sequel} without any use of the Poincar\'e-Birkhoff-Witt construction.
+We are obliged to restate the CQMM theorem without supposing any basis because we aim at ``varying the scalars'' in forthcoming papers (germs of functions, arithmetic functions, etc.) and, in order to do this at ease, we must cope safely with cases where torsion (non-zero annihilators) may appear (and then, one cannot have any basis).
 See (counter) examples in the section.

-{\bf Acknowledgements}\pointir The authors wish to thank Darij Grinberg for having thoroughly read the manuscript, provided a limiting counterexample and participated to fruitful interactions.
-The authors also would like to acknowledge the ``Combinatoire alg\'ebrique'' Univ.
+{\bf Acknowledgements}\pointir The authors wish to thank Darij Grinberg for having thoroughly read the manuscript for having thoroughly read the manuscript, provided a limiting counterexample and participated to fruitful interactions.
+The authors also would like to acknowledge the support of the ``Combinatoire alg\'ebrique'' Univ.
 Paris 13, Sorbonne Paris Cit\'e BQR grant.

-\subsection{First steps}
+\section{First steps}

-Let $X$ be an totally ordered alphabet\footnote{In the sequel, the order between the words will be understood as the lexicographic by length total ordering $\prec_{llex}$.
-Two words are first compared w.r.t. their length and, in case of equality, w.r.t. the usual lexicographic ordering.
-For example, with $a<b$, one has $b\prec_{llex} ab$ whereas $ab\prec_{lex} b$.}.
+Let $X$ be a totally ordered alphabet\footnote{In the sequel, the order between the words will be understood as the lexicographic total ordering $<$.
+For example, with $a<b$, one has $ab< b$.}.
 The free monoid and the set of Lyndon words, over $X$, are denoted respectively by $X^*$ and $\Lyn X$.
 The neutral element of $X^*$, {\it i.e.} the empty word is denoted by $1_{X^*}$.
-Let $\QX$ be equipped by the concatenation and the shuffle which is defined by
+Let $\ncp{\Q}{X}$ be equipped with the concatenation and the shuffle product which is defined on the words by